-There are four types of cultured pearls that jewellers sell today, they are Freshwater pearls, Akoya pearls, Kasumiga pearls and Keshi pearls.
+There are seven types of cultured pearls that jewellers sell today, they are Freshwater pearls, Akoya pearls, Kasumiga pearls and Keshi pearls.

 Developed in Lake Biwa in Japan, freshwater pearls come in many shapes and sizes.
 Notable for their wide range of colour varieties which can range from pure white and silvery-white to salmon pink, lavender purple, green, blue and even yellow.
 While white is the most common colour for this type of pearl, the most desirable are the ones that are pastel pink and lavender.
 These pearls are predominantly produced in China today.